 The autostepping algorithm calculates a maximum timestep based on an estimate of hydrodynamic numerical stability requirements and then uses a fraction of this value for the actual timestep.
 The user can specify any number of intervals up to the value specified for [NDAY] on the Miscellaneous Dimensions card in which the maximum timestep and fraction of the timestep can vary.
 The values are specified on the next three cards.

-The model automatically adjusts the timestep to ensure that it is never greater than the next time varying update.
+The model automatically adjusts the timestep to ensure that it is never exceeds the next time-varying update.
 The minimum timestep is useful during periods of extremely high flows.
 In these instances, the timestep could become too small to economically run the model.
-Care should be taken when using this variable as the model may become numerically unstable if the minimum value is set too high.
+Care should be taken when using this variable because the model may become numerically unstable if the minimum value is set too high.
 The default value of 1 sec should not be increased unless the user is absolutely certain that this will not affect numerical stability.
 Minimum values as low as 0.1 s have been used for river systems.

 In Version 3.7 and forward, the option of interpolating the maximum time steps [DLTMAX] and [DLTF] by setting [DLTINTR] to ON is available.
 Turning interpolation on, DLTINTR=’ ON’, allows for a smoother transition between changes in DLTMAX and DLTF.